 I’ve been playing Ghostbusters World for many hours right now.
-Although I’ve spent a lot playing this game, there are some things that I still things that I yet to unlock or participate in, like raids or finishing the story – so this is a review in progress, and I will update it as I discover new things as I play.
+Although I’ve spent a lot playing this game, there are some things that I still things that I yet to unlock or participate in, like raids or finishing the story.

 What is Ghostbusters World?